-The information contained in this manual is intended for use by an industry-qualified, experienced, trained electrician familiar with the U.S. National Electric Code (NEC) who is equipped with the proper tools and test instruments.
+The information contained in this manual is intended for use by an industry-qualified, experienced, certified electrician familiar with the U.S. National Electric Code (NEC) who is equipped with the proper tools and test instruments.

-Failure to carefully read and follow all instructions in this manual can result in equipment malfunction, property damage, personal injury or death.
+Failure to carefully read and follow all instructions in this manual can result in personal injury or death.